Chengcheng-Xiao/OF-4-vasp/README.md

     4.After calculations, check for convergence and out-put "data.dat" file which contains energy data and lattice parameters.
     5.Fit lattice parameters using quadratic function and print the optimized one.

+## WHY?
+Indeed, VASP can utilise "external pressure" to determin optimum lattice constant, simply set `ISIF=3` in the `INCAR` file.
+However, for 2D and 1D materials, this method tends to fail because extra vacuum layer could induce a large "external pressure",  resulting in a "wrong" strucuture.
+On the other hand, this program can be easily adopted to study strain effects on materials.

+## HOW?
+Program changes crystal lattice vectors' length (so that one can easily perserve original symmetry), submit the job, then extraxts energies from all configs' last ionic step and fit it with a quadratic function.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine or remote cluster for development and testing purposes.